-Prevention is something that strengthens a person's life in a positive and healthy way and improves one's well-being.
-Intervention is a deepened focus on providing steps to increase one's safety and to intervene risky behaviors and prevent further risk factors and/or long-term harmful effects of risk.
+Prevention strengthens a person's life positively and healthily and improves one's well-being.
+Intervention is a deepened focus on providing steps to increase one's safety, intervene against risky behaviors, and prevent further risk factors and long-term harmful effects of risk.

-If you have a YouthBuild program you would like to share this with check out, Screening Brief Intervention Referral to Treatment (SBIRT) and Prevention and Intervention Program.
+If you have a YouthBuild program, you would like to share this with, check out, Screening Brief Intervention Referral to Treatment (SBIRT) and Prevention and Intervention Program.

-The National Survey on Drug Use and Health (NSDUH) provides up-todate information on tobacco, alcohol, and drug use, mental health and other health-related issues in the United States.
+\The National Survey on Drug Use and Health (NSDUH) provides up-to-date information on tobacco, alcohol, and drug use, mental health and other health-related issues in the United States.

-SAMHSA National Helpline Confidential free help, from public health agencies, for substance use treatment and information.
-Hotline 1-800-662-4357 https://www.samhsa.gov/
+SAMHSA National Helpline

+Confidential free help, from public health agencies, for substance use treatment and information.

+Hotline 1-800-662-4357